quixio/quix-docs/docs/integrations/databases/influxdb/telegraf.md

+---
+title: Using Telegraf to get data into Quix
+description: A guide demonstrating how to get data into Quix using Telegraf.
+---

 # Using Telegraf to get data into Quix

 [Telegraf](https://docs.influxdata.com/telegraf/v1/){target=_blank} is an agent that collects and sends metrics and events from databases, systems, and IoT sensors, to configured outputs.
 One such output is Quix.
 This guide shows you how to configure Telegraf to send data of interest to a Quix topic.